Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Testing and Results

 \section{Testing and Results}

-Three different stages of tests were conducted after the functional prototype was completed and integrated onto the Flapper drone.
-Given that the performance of different gripper configurations was already tested in our previous work, this set of tests concentrated on the performance of the full, integrated system.
+Three different stages of tests were conducted after the functional perching mechanism was completed and integrated onto the FWMAV.
+Given that the performance of different gripper configurations was already tested in our previous work, the current tests could directly concentrate on the performance of the full, integrated system.

 The first stage consisted of static tests, in which the system's gripping performance was assessed against disturbance forces and moments of different magnitudes and orientations.
 To provide a complete and comprehensive evaluation of the system, we tested all three disturbance force directions, as well as the resulting disturbing moments that act on the integrated system.

 Additionally, we also accounted for a special ``upside-down'' perched case and different perching-object inclinations to get a fuller understanding of the robustness of the system while perched.
-Considering different inclinations provides an overview of the set of perching conditions that can successfully be handled by our mechanism, and is essential because in a real-world setting branches or pipes will often not be perfectly aligned with either the ground or the robot.
+Considering different inclinations provides an overview of the set of perching conditions that can successfully be handled by our mechanism and is essential because, in a real-world setting, branches, pipes or railings will often not be perfectly aligned with either the ground or the robot.
 The ``upside-down'' perching case is important because our perching mechanism, like many others, is attached to the lower end of the robot, while the CG of our robot is relatively high up: therefore the perched robot is particularly susceptible to transversal forces, which may make it lose its balance and topple over.
 However, if the gripping force is such that the robot remains in a hanging, bat-like position, rather than drop off the perch, the rolling over motion becomes less problematic -- given sufficient space, the robot is expected to be able to take off from an upside-down position.

 During the second stage, free-fall tests were conducted to investigate the system's capabilities during different approach scenarios through variations in velocity and approach angle.